Splunk On-Call Version Required: Full-Stack

 ADFS (Active Directory Federation Services)

-Once you have sent over your Metadata file, and the VictorOps support team has completed the Configuration, they will send you an updated metadata file needed to complete the configuration on your side.
+Once you have sent over your Metadata file, and the Splunk On-Call Support team has completed the Configuration, they will send you an updated metadata file needed to complete the configuration on your side.

 In the ADFS Management console, navigate to Trust Relationships > Relying Party Trusts and click Add Relying Party Trust in the Actions pane